2 Days in Sedona: Your Expert Weekend in Sedona Itinerary (2025)

 hand holding an ice cream cone dipping in caramel

-As the night is coming to an end, stop in Rocky Rd Ice Cream Co for one last dabble in Sedona cuisine.
+As the night is coming to an end, stop in Rocky Rd Ice Cream Co for one last dabble in Sedona’s delicious food scene.

 Rocky Rd is a family-owned ice cream shop that specializes in small-batch ice cream with Sedona flair.
 They have in-house custom flavors such as Mexican coffee and sea salt caramel cheesecake.